celestiaorg/talis/docs/swagger/README.md

 1. **Swagger documentation not updating**: Make sure you're running `make swagger` after making changes to the annotations.
 2. **Missing endpoints in Swagger UI**: Check that your endpoints have the correct Swagger annotations.
 3. **Incorrect parameter types**: Verify that the parameter types in your annotations match the actual types in your code.
+4. **Host not updating dynamically**: If the Swagger UI is not showing the correct host after setting the `API_HOST` environment variable, ensure that the application was restarted after changing the environment variable and that the variable is correctly set in your environment or `.env` file.

 If you encounter any issues with the Swagger documentation, please check the Swaggo documentation or open an issue in the project repository.